Companies that use Cloudinary

 Analyzed and validated by Henley Wing Chiu

-Cloudinary We detected 13,560 customers using Cloudinary and 65 companies that churned or ended their trial.
+Cloudinary We detected 13,614 companies using Cloudinary, 77 companies that churned, and 13 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (12%) and the most common company size is 51-200 employees (28%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date